Ecuadorian Spanish 101: Speak Like Locals in the Amazon, the Galapagos Islands and More

 Storytelling

-You need to be able to spin a good yarn.
-You can’t speak Ecuadorian until you can tell a 5-minute long story with tons of exaggerated hand gestures.
-Despite speaking near-fluent Spanish upon arrival, I found myself sorely disappointed with my success in socializing at the beginning, simply because I couldn’t command the attention of my Spanish-speaking acquaintances and entertain them for even a few minutes.
+Despite speaking near-fluent Spanish upon arrival, I was sorely disappointed with my success in socializing initially, simply because I couldn’t command the attention of my Spanish-speaking acquaintances and entertain them for even a few minutes.

 People here love to share stories and experiences.
-It seems cold and strange to not divulge personal details.
-The more you share with your new Spanish-speaking friends, the more wonderful things they’ll share with you!
+It seems cold and strange not to divulge personal details.
+The more you share with your new Spanish-speaking friends, the more things they’ll share with you!

 Being Cutesie